 All researchers, including ERS staff, must be CIPSEA-trained and sign a pledge of confidentiality before being granted access to restricted data.
-Furthermore, all research results must be reviewed for disclosure risk and approved by the ERS Confidentiality Officer or his/her designee before the results can be shared with anyone who has not signed an ERS confidentiality agreement that specifically relates to the FoodAPS data.
-The review and approval process for disclosure risk is based solely on preventing the release of confidential information and ensuring compliance with the project's research plan (see Review of analytic output for more information).
+Furthermore, all research results (graphs, summary statistics, presentations, papers, etc.) must be reviewed for disclosure risk and approved by the ERS Confidentiality Officer (or his/her designee) before the results can be shared with anyone who has not signed an ERS confidentiality agreement that specifically relates to the FoodAPS data.
+The review and approval process for disclosure risk is based solely on preventing the release of confidential information and ensuring compliance with the project's research plan.
+See Review of analytic output for more information.

-ERS has established an efficient and secure data enclave at NORC that meets the Federal Information Security Management Act (FISMA) and CIPSEA security requirements, where access to external users is provided only through secure channels from NORC.
-For more information about accessing NORC remotely, see step 6 in Procedures for requesting access to FoodAPS data).
+To access the data, ERS has established an efficient and secure data enclave that meets the Federal Information Security Management Act (FISMA) and CIPSEA security requirements, where access to external users is provided only through secure channels.
+For more information about accessing the data enclave remotely, see step 6 in Procedures for requesting access to FoodAPS data.
 Users will cover the cost of accessing the data with their own funds.

 Minimizing the risk of disclosure

-Five procedures have been established to minimize the risk of disclosure:
+Five established procedures minimize the risk of disclosure:

-- The remote terminals used to access the NORC Data Enclave and manipulate data within the enclave are not capable of any other functions.
-Researchers cannot download any materials from the enclave, and they must agree to use the terminals properly in secure locations.
+- The remote terminals used to access the secure data enclave and manipulate data within the enclave are not capable of any other functions.
+Researchers cannot download materials from the enclave, and must agree to use the terminals properly in secure locations.

-- NORC has the ability to monitor or audit researchers’ current or past use of data while in the enclave.
+- The staff of the secure data enclave can monitor or audit researchers’ current or past use of data while in the enclave.

-- When researchers have draft results and materials ready to be removed from the data enclave’s secure environment, those materials must first be sent to NORC to request permission to export the materials.
-NORC staff will review the materials for possible disclosure risk.
-If the risk is deemed small enough to be acceptable, NORC notifies ERS, and the ERS Confidentiality Officer or his/her designee will review the materials for disclosure risk.
-The ERS review also includes checking that the requested output meets all other stipulations of the approved Project Agreement.
-Only after both NORC and ERS have determined that the material requested for export does not risk disclosure of confidential information is permission granted for the researcher to remove the materials from the enclave.
+- When researchers are ready to remove draft results, output, and other materials from the data enclave’s secure environment, those materials must be submitted to enclave staff for disclosure risk review.
+Data enclave staff will review the materials for possible disclosure risk.
+If the risk is deemed small but acceptable, the data enclave staff notifies ERS, and the ERS Confidentiality Officer or his/her designee will conduct a second review.
+The ERS review also verifies that the requested output meets all other stipulations of the approved Project Agreement.
+Only after both the data enclave staff and ERS have determined that the material requested for export does not risk disclosure of confidential information, is permission granted for the researcher to remove the materials from the enclave.

 - As specified in their approved Project Agreements, researchers agree to submit all drafts, final reports, or other materials to ERS for disclosure review and approval before circulating those materials to anybody without a signed Confidentiality Agreement covering use of the FoodAPS data.
-The analytical conclusions of reports and outputs that are cleared for release are within the purview of the project research team and the accredited institution and not ERS.
-Further details are provided under the section, "DISSEMINATION AND DISCLOSURE REVIEW OF INFORMATION" in the MOU and/or the Project Agreement.
+The analytical conclusions of reports and outputs that are cleared for release are within the purview of the project research team and the accredited institution, and not ERS.
+Further details are provided under the section, "DISSEMINATION AND DISCLOSURE REVIEW OF INFORMATION" in the Memorandum of Understanding (MOU) and/or the Project Agreement.

-Restricted FoodAPS data are only available to approved researchers.
-To gain approval, a research proposal must be submitted for review and approved by the FoodAPS Research Advisory Committee.
-The committee will approve proposals only from qualified researchers who are conducting academic research and affiliated with accredited colleges and universities in the United States, other non-profit U.S. organizations that conduct research, or research groups in U.S. government organizations.
+Restricted FoodAPS data are available only to approved researchers.
+To gain approval, a research proposal (using a Project Agreement form) must be submitted for review and approved by the FoodAPS Research Advisory Committee.
+The committee will approve proposals only from qualified researchers who are conducting academic research and affiliated with accredited colleges and universities in the United States, other non-profit U.S. organizations that conduct research, or research groups in U.S. Government organizations.
 To be approved, proposals must:

-- Describe how the analytic results will be presented, including planned table shells, charts, and figures, as well as planned peer-reviewed publications; and
+- Describe how the analytic results will be presented—including planned table shells, charts, and figures, as well as planned peer-reviewed publications.

 - Specify which groups of data elements are needed.